mackensen/uphillrocks/slides/index.md

 ## Getting things into Git

 - Private projects: already in Git
-- Premium projects from the internet: Manual download
+- Premium projects from the internet: manual download
 - WordPress.org projects: yeah, about that...

+Note: Gravity Forms is a good example of a popular plugin that isn't distributed via a version control system.
+You can't avoid the overhead in this case.

 ## WordPress.org